Who is eligible for Ta’am Yisrael?

 Who staffs Ta’am Yisrael?

-Ta'am Yisrael staff is comprised of educational staff from CFJE/JUF; Congregational Educators and Rabbis; community program youth professionals and medical staff.
-All Ta'am Yisrael staff participates in extensive staff training, which includes CPR training.
-CFJE contracts with a highly regarded Israeli security company which provides security throughout the experience.
+Ta'am Yisrael staff is comprised of educational staff from JUF; synagogue clergy and other educators, community program youth professionals, and healthcare staff.
+All Ta'am Yisrael staff participates in extensive staff training, which includes Israel education, adolescent development, CPR training, and more.
+JUF contracts with a highly regarded Israeli security company which provides security throughout the experience.

-We went on a family trip to Israel—why should they go on Ta’am Yisrael?
+We went on a family trip to Israel—why should my child go on Ta’am Yisrael?

-Family trips to Israel are a wonderful experience to share with your children.
-But they're not a replacement for the peer experience that's so valuable to immersive educational experiences like camps and retreats.
+While family trips to Israel are a wonderful experience to share with your children, the peer experience provides a different type of immersive educational experience, much like camps and retreats.
 Experiencing Israel with peers and friends opens teenagers' hearts and minds to absorb the experience in an entirely new way, which leads to a long-term impact on their Jewish identity.